Where is Lee Dixon now?

 Lee Dixon’s fantastic career finally came to an end in 2002 when he retired at the age of 38 after winning numerous trophies with Arsenal across three decades.

 Starting his career in the lower leagues with Burnley and Bury, Dixon moved to Arsenal in 1988 and spent 14 successful years there and was an integral part of the side’s famous defence of the late 80’s and 90’s.

-During his Arsenal career, Dixon won numerous trophies including the League title four times, the League Cup, the FA Cup three times and the European Cup Winners Cup.
+During his Gunners career, he won numerous trophies including the League title four times, the League Cup, the FA Cup three times and the European Cup Winners Cup.

-Dixon also gained 22 international caps whilst playing for Arsenal but never represented the side in a major tournament.
+He also gained 22 international caps but never represented England in a major tournament.